haraldrudell/webfiller/readme.md

 Javascript provided to the browser:

-* Any file ending with **_1.js** is browser JavaScript and will be made available in the webfiller folder
+* Any file in the **_1** subfolder is browser JavaScript and will be made available in the webfiller folder
 * Any file ending with **_2.js** is dual-side JavaScript and will be made available in the webfiller folder
 * Any file ending with **.css** is styling and will be made available in the webfiller folder